 In court settlements, there is no thirty-day requirement.
 However, getting paperwork prepared, signed by all parties, and filed by the parties is often ridiculously slower than it should be.
 In my experience, the finalization of the settlement in these cases, which should take less than 30 days between agreement and issuance of a check, takes three months or more.

 The quicker you get your part of the process completed, the quicker the settlement will be finalized… presumably.
-But the other parties (the BWC and the employer) may not move as fast (they move faster at certain times of the year, such as when premiums are being recalculated).
+However, the other parties (the BWC and the employer) may not move as fast (they move faster at certain times of the year, such as when premiums are being recalculated).
 While this is frustrating, eventually, the matter will be resolved.
 Patience is essential.
 Remember another saying: The best time to plant an Oak tree is 50 years ago; the next best time is now.
 Consulting an experienced Ohio Workers' Compensation attorney will get your questions answered and help strengthen your claim.

 If you are considering settling your claim or navigating the challenges of a work injury in Ohio, contact Monast Law Office for guidance on your best course of action.
 We represent injured workers in Upper Arlington, Columbus, and surrounding areas.
-Call 614-334-4649 for a free consultation to see how we can help, or fill out our online contact form here.
+Call 614-334-4649 for a free consultation to see how our Ohio Workers' Compensation attorneys can help, or fill out our online contact form here.